metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `convert` (String) Optional conversion method to be specified.
-'ToUpper' and 'ToLower' change the letter case of the input string.
-'ToBase64' and 'FromBase64' perform a base64 conversion based on the input string.
-'ToJson' converts any input value into its raw JSON representation.
-'ToSha1', 'ToSha256' and 'ToSha512' generate a hash value based on the input converted to JSON.
+- `convert` (String) Optional conversion method to be specified.'ToUpper' and 'ToLower' change the letter case of the input string.'ToBase64' and 'FromBase64' perform a base64 conversion based on the input string.'ToJson' converts any input value into its raw JSON representation.'ToSha1', 'ToSha256' and 'ToSha512' generate a hash value based on the inputconverted to JSON.
 - `fmt` (String) Format the input using a Go format string.
-See https://golang.org/pkg/fmt/ for details.
+Seehttps://golang.org/pkg/fmt/ for details.
+- `join` (Attributes) Join defines parameters to join a slice of values to a string. (see [below for nested schema](#nestedatt--spec--resources--patches--type--string--join))
 - `regexp` (Attributes) Extract a match from the input using a regular expression. (see [below for nested schema](#nestedatt--spec--resources--patches--type--string--regexp))
 - `trim` (String) Trim the prefix or suffix from the input
 - `type` (String) Type of the string transform to be run.

+<a id="nestedatt--spec--resources--patches--type--string--join"></a>
+### Nested Schema for `spec.resources.patches.type.string.type`

+Required:

+- `separator` (String) Separator defines the character that should separate the values from eachother in the joined string.

 <a id="nestedatt--spec--resources--patches--type--string--regexp"></a>
 ### Nested Schema for `spec.resources.patches.type.string.type`

 Required:

 - `match` (String) Match string.
-May optionally include submatches, aka capture groups.
-See https://pkg.go.dev/regexp/ for details.
+May optionally include submatches, aka capture groups.See https://pkg.go.dev/regexp/ for details.

 Optional: